-Influencer marketing, or KOL marketing as it is called in China, is increasing in popularity and has matured as well.
-The KOL market in China has moved from the live stream, short video, text & photos, and forum’s Q&A content types to online TV emission, E-commerce, etc. Since there is an increase of internet users, the targeted audiences of KOL marketing visits more channels as well, allowing brands to have the opportunity to cover higher amounts of target audiences.
+Influencer marketing, or KOL marketing as it is called in China, is constantly evolving.
+The KOL marketing in China has moved from text & photos to livestreaming, short videos, and social commerce.
+Since there is an increase of internet users, the targeted audiences of KOL marketing visits more channels as well, allowing brands to have the opportunity to cover higher amounts of target audiences.
 Trends of faster urbanization and fragmented segmentation are evident.

-The first segment includes big-name stars and celebrities such as Kris Wu, who are attitude oriented, often times delivering powerful and valued opinions, direction, or holds a certain attitude distinct to them.
+The first segment includes big-name stars and celebrities such as Yifeng Lee, who are attitude oriented, often times delivering powerful and valued opinions, direction, or holds a certain attitude distinct to them.
 The second segment pertains to bloggers who demonstrate expertise in a related field.
 They deliver an impression of credible knowledge.
 Lastly, there is a segment containing Wang Hongs.
 Wang Hongs are KOLs; however, it is also important to know that there is a differentiation between the two.
 Wang Hongs are Internet celebrities that are product oriented and popular because of their appearance, whereas KOLs are popular for their opinions.
 As for Wanghongs, there are four basic types, namely self-media wanghongs (Papi jiang), topic wanghongs (Feng jie), Tao wanghongs (Xueli) and live stream wanghongs (Lijiaqi).

 KOLs of the post-80s and 90s generations seems to be prevailing the market with a high education.
 Individuals born during this time make up 86 percent of KOLs.
 Those born before the 1980s and after 2000 only makeup 15 percent.
 The majority of KOLs has completed junior college, have a bachelor’s degree or masters, showing that higher education levels are prominent among KOLs.
 Lower education levels, that of high school and below or higher than master’s are not very prominent.
-Females are dominating KOL marketing in China.
-They account for over 50 percent of the market compared to males.
 The majority of KOLs seem to be located in first-tier cities with second-tier cities close behind.
-Regions such as Hong Kong, Macao, Taiwan and overseas shows the least percentage of KOLs.

-The KOL strategy in China targets individuals of the post-80s to 00s generation, especially post-90s to 00s internet users, who live in all types of cities.
+KOL marketing in China targets individuals of the post-80s to 00s generation, especially post-90s to 00s internet users, who live in all types of cities.
 The user group continues to demonstrate a youthful trend, and the proportion of post-90s to 00s is close to 80% in Weibo.
-Consumers decide on who to follow based on the KOL’s type of content and topic.
+Consumers decide on whom to follow based on the KOL’s type of content and topic.

-The main target audience of KOL marketing in China seems to be individuals of the 90s and 95s-00s generations.
+The main target audience of KOL marketing in China is the 90s and 95s-00s generations.
 Compared to older generations, the younger generations have the highest interactions on Weibo, especially with celebrities.
 They are more susceptible to the influence of KOLs and celebrities with high engagement with them.
-They also display a higher interest in things like cosmetics, bags, and shoes, and are interested in topics like celebrity related news and romance.
-The 80s generation is interested in multiple issues such as general news, travel, health, and family.
-They are more mature luxury buyers with a higher ratio of pert-a-porter jewelry than younger generations.
+They also display a higher interest in things like cosmetics, clothes and cuisine, and focus on topics like celebrity related news and romance.
+The 80s generation likes multiple issues such as general news, travel, staple food, health, and family.

 The first type of consumer is one that is oriented around general knowledge.
 These individuals are mainly in tier 2 or lower cities with a relatively higher ratio of “free time” and disposable income or “available income.”
 Comparably, they have a higher focus on famous brands and star products.